senior9/mongoose-assignment/README.md

 npm run start:dev
 ```
 4. **Postman Collection**
 To test the API endpoints, you can use Postman.
-Import the following Postman collection: